China to boost defense spending — but falls short of Trump's plan

 Although China has become the second-biggest defense spender in the world, it's investment still pales in comparison to that of the United States.

 Trump has proposed increasing America's defense and security spending by $54 billion while putting the budgets of other lower-priority government agencies on the chopping block.
-It would be a 10 percent increase on the current spending figure, which already totals close to $600 billion.
+That's about a 10 percent increase for fiscal year 2018 on the current spending figure, which already totals close to $600 billion.

-Meanwhile, the increase of China's defense budget of about 67 billion yuan ($9.7 billion) would push the total defense budget past the 1 trillion yuan ($145 billion) mark for the first time, Reuters reported.
+Meanwhile, the increase of China's defense budget of about 67 billion yuan ($9.7 billion in U.S. dollars) would push the total defense budget past the 1 trillion yuan ($145 billion) mark for the first time, Reuters reported.

-China, as it maintains its vast military power, still faces numerous regional challenges, including continued territorial disputes with neighboring nations such as Vietnam and the Philippines in the South China Sea.
+China, as it maintains its vast military might, still faces numerous regional challenges, including continued territorial disputes with neighboring nations such as Vietnam and the Philippines in the South China Sea.

 It is also carrying out construction to fortify islands in the region in order to expand military bases.
 China considers this expansion as its legal right and a vital way to protect one of the country's main shipping lanes.